Martina Suchá

 Martina Suchá ([ˈsuxaː]; born 20 November 1980) is a former professional tennis player from Slovakia.

 On 22 April 2002, Suchá reached her career-high WTA singles ranking of No. 37.
+She won two WTA Tour singles titles at the 2002 ANZ Tasmanian International and the Tournoi de Québec.

-She helped the Slovak team to win the 2002 Fed Cup, beating Nathalie Dechy of France in the quarterfinal.
+Suchá helped the Slovak team to win the 2002 Fed Cup, beating Nathalie Dechy of France in the quarterfinal.

 She was also part of the Slovak 2004 Olympic Team.